cobblehillmachine/granola-claude-mcp/README.md

 **⭐ Star this repo if it helps you extract more value from your meetings!**

-*Built with ❤️ by the team at [Cobble Hill Digital](https://cobblehilldigital.com) - Boutique AI integration specialists*
+*Built with ❤️ by the team at [Cobble Hill ](https://cobblehilldigital.com) - AI integration specialists*